 According to Statistics Canada, less than half of renters in Canada have renter’s insurance1 (also known as tenant or contents insurance).

 We often think of home insurance as protecting the big stuff—like pipes, appliances, and the physical structure of the home or building.
 If you are renting, your landlord may have his or her own insurance policy to cover these kinds of items.
 But their insurance will not cover your personal belongings, such as furniture, jewellery, or entertainment equipment.
 Your landlord’s insurance will also not protect you if someone is injured on your property.

 That’s where renter’s insurance comes in.
-Renter’s insurance will help you replace these possessions in the event of a loss or damage due to a covered risk.
+Renter’s insurance could protect you from liability if guests injure themselves in your home.
+Renter's insurance could also help replace your possessions in the event of a loss or damage due to a covered risk.
 Speak to an Advisor to see how we can tailor your insurance to fit your needs.